Gouravpanchal0601/The-Sparks-Foundation/README.md

 ## Dataset

-We will use the famous Iris dataset (Dataset = Iris.csv), which includes three classes of iris plants (setosa, versicolor, and virginica), with 50 samples each.
+We will use the famous Iris dataset (Iris.csv), which includes three classes of iris plants (setosa, versicolor, and virginica), with 50 samples each.
 Four features are measured from each sample: the lengths and the widths of the sepals and petals.

 ## Requirements